Finished the helmet for the most part today. If you have forgotten what got

 continued anyways as it was good

-.
+enough.
 I applied two coats of primer to prep it for painting.
 Then I used

 some generic olive paint (same color as the Kasrkin armour) to cover the whole